A Combinatorial Structure for Many Hierarchically Hyperbolic Spaces: Background on hierarchical hyperbolicity

 Observe that the uniqueness axiom (Definition~\eqref{item:dfs_uniqueness}) implies that the \emph{realisation point} $x$ for $(b_U)_{U\in\frakS}$ provided by Theorem~\ref{thm:realisation} is coarsely unique.

-\begin{defn}[Product regions and factors] Fix a constant $\kappa\ge0$.
-For any domain $U$, let $F_U$ be the set of $\kappa$-consistent tuples for $U$, that is, all tuples $(b_V)_{V\in\frakS_U}$ that satisfy the consistency inequalities.
+\begin{defn}[Product regions and factors] Fix a constant $\kappa\ge1$.
+For any domain $U$, let $F_U$ be the set of $\kappa$-consistent tuples \emph{for $U$}, that is, all tuples $(b_V)_{V\in\frakS_U}$ that satisfy the consistency inequalities involving only domains nested in $U$.
 Similarly, one can define $E_U$ as the set of $\kappa$-consistent tuples of the form $(b_V)_{V\orth U}$.

 Now let $P_U=F_U\times E_U$, which we call the \emph{product region} associated to $U$.
-By the realisation Theorem \ref{thm:realisation} there is a coarsely well-defined map $\phi:P_U \to \cuco Z$.
-If we fix $e\in E_U$, the image of the \emph{factor} $F_U\times\{e\}$, which we will still denote by $F_U$ when the dependence on $e$ is irrelevant.

-Hence we can metrise $F_U$ by endowing it with the subspace metric, which makes it a sub-HHS of $\cuco Z$ with domain set $\frakS_U=\{V\in\frakS | V\nest U\}$.
+By the realisation Theorem~\ref{thm:realisation} there is a coarsely well-defined map $\phi:P_U \to \cuco Z$.
+If we fix $e\in E_U$, the image of the \emph{factor} $F_U\times\{e\}$, which we will still denote by $F_U$ when the dependence on $e$ is irrelevant, can be endowed with the subspace metric, which makes it a sub-HHS of $\cuco Z$ with domain set $\frakS_U=\{V\in\frakS \mid V\nest U\}$.
 Two parallel copies $F_U\times\{e\}$ and $F_U\times\{e'\}$ are quasi-isometric (see e.g. \cite[Section 2.2]{DHScorrection} for more details), thus the metric structure on $F_U$ is well-defined up to quasi-isometry.

 A similar argument holds for $E_U$.
 For more details on product regions, see \cite[Section 15]{Rcubes}. \end{defn}

 It will often be convenient to think of $F_U$ as an abstract space, instead of as a subspace of $\cuco Z$.
 This way, whenever $V\nest U$, we have a (non-unique) embedding $F_V\to F_U$, given as follows.
 Let $E^U_{V}$ be the set of $\kappa$-consistent tuples of the form